quixio/template-dynamic-configuration/README.md

 ![img](images/frontend_link.png)

-Using the `Machine Configuration UI` service, you can set what values will be used by the `HTTP Config Processor`.
+Using the `Maching Config UI` service, you can set what values will be used by the `HTTP Config Processor`.

 By default, these will be the settings: